When it comes to soothing your sad teething child, you want only the best teething products for babies.

-The gemstones are made from the resin from pine trees.
-You can also get these in necklace form but I think that the anklets are safer, I felt comfortable letting my kids sleep in them (unlike necklaces).
+The gemstones are made from resin from pine trees.
+You can also get these in necklace form, but I think that the anklets are safer, I felt comfortable letting my kids sleep in them (unlike necklaces).

-Both my kids worse these, and they were so much more like their normal selves after we put them on!
+Both my kids wore these, and they were so much more like their normal selves after we put them on!
 (It was soooo crazy!)

 2. Banana Teething Toothbrush

-It also fits easily in your child’s hands too.
-You will enjoy it because your baby will be happy, and…big win: dishwasher safe (all kids things should be dishwasher safe in my opinion lol)!
+It also fits easily in your baby’s hand.
+You will enjoy it because your baby will be happy, and…big win: it is dishwasher safe (all kids’ things should be dishwasher safe in my opinion)!

 3. Nuby IcyBite Soother Ring Teether

 We had one of these for our kids and it was a huge hit – in hindsight, I would have bought two or three because it is such as amazing teething ring.

 4. LittleFoot Nation Organic & Natural Bunny Rabbit Baby Teether Ring

 Wood is a great option for chewing babies!
-This teether ring has 5-star reviews, and give baby another medium to munch on.
+This teether ring has 5-star reviews and gives baby different textures to munch on.

 Wood has Natural ANTIBACTERIAL and ANTIMICROBIAL properties making wood a superior teething choice.
 These little rings are easy for tiny hands to hold and perfect for when that first tooth is trying to come through.